BetterScripts/posix/libgetargs.md

 appropriate extensions where necessary.
 A brief summary of key terms can be found in [NOTES](#notes).

-The utility [`getarg`](./getarg.md) is a wrapper for `libgetargs.sh` which provides the functionality of the library as a directly invocable command (i.e. one that does not require the library be imported prior to use).
+The utility [`getarg`](./getarg.md)[^getarg_name] is a wrapper for `libgetargs.sh` which provides the functionality of the library as a directly invocable command (i.e. one that does not require the library be imported prior to use).

+[^getarg_name]: The choice of `getarg` for the name used by standalone
+                version of the library is to avoid ambiguity.
+Originally it was also named `getargs`, but it quickly became clear that this was _not_ a good name as the documentation became very difficult to follow and the use of `getargs` in a script was ambiguous (did it mean an imported command or the wrapper binary) - this was particularly problematic since the usage needs to be different in each case.

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->